 The operational environment of the TOE shall provide "Limitation of capability and blocking the Loader (OE.Lim_Block_Loader)" as specified below.

 OE.Lim_Block_Loader Limitation of capability and blocking the Loader

-Authorized user will limit the capability of the Loader before the TOE is delivered to unauthorized user and terminate irreversibly the Loader after intended usage.
+The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and terminate irreversibly the Loader after intended usage of the Loader.